Tiered vs Flat-Rate Subscription Database Design

 CREATE TABLE subscriptions (

-id UUID PRIMARY KEY DEFAULT gen_random_uuid(),
+subscription_id UUID PRIMARY KEY DEFAULT gen_random_uuid(),

 customer_id UUID NOT NULL,

-plan_id UUID NOT NULL REFERENCES plans(id),
+plan_id UUID NOT NULL REFERENCES plans(plan_id),

 status VARCHAR(20) NOT NULL

-CHECK (status IN ('active', 'past_due', 'canceled', 'trialing')),
+CHECK (status IN ('active','past_due','canceled','trialing')),

 current_period_start TIMESTAMPTZ NOT NULL,